ColinMaloney/movies/README.md

 Strategies:

-Used web scraping for gross data through requests and json.
+Web scraping for movie gross profit data through requests and json.

 Cleaned the data through jupyter notebook using Pandas.